wusui/march_madness_2025/README.md

 - Download the python and html files in this repo to a directory/folder of your choice
 - Set PYTHONPATH to include this directory/folder
 - Create a folder anywhere named either 'mens' or 'womens' depending on the associated tournament
-- In the folder just created, add a file name group_id.ini where the DEFAULT section contains a groupid value equal to the id of this group
+- In the folder just created, add a file named group_id.ini where the DEFAULT section contains a groupid value equal to the id of this group
 - Pip install bs4, json, configparser, selenium, jinja2, pandas, and itertools

 ## Execution

 - cd to the 'mens' or 'womens' directory/folder created during the installation process.
-- The text NAME in the file names below should be replaced by the directory/folder name chosen.
 - Start a python command line and execute the following:

 ```